Alexander R. Coate, EBMUD General Manager

-The East Bay Municipal Utility District Board of Directors unanimously appointed Alexander R. Coate to serve as the 10th General Manager on January 25, 2011.
+Alexander R. Coate was appointed to serve as the 10th General Manager of the East Bay Municipal Utility District on January 25, 2011.

 Coate, architect of EBMUD's 30-year water supply plan, came to the District in 1993 as an associate engineer in the Wastewater Office of Reclamation.
-Previously, he worked for ten years with private legal and engineering consulting firms.
+Previously, he worked for ten years with legal, research and engineering consulting firms.

-Then, in 2003, Coate became manager of the Water Supply Improvements Division, a group that did much of the work to allow the historic Freeport Regional Water Facility to become a reality.
+Then, in 2003, Coate became manager of the Water Supply Improvements Division, a group that had a key role in allowing the historic Freeport Regional Water Facility to become a reality.
 In 2007, well-known and respected within the District and the water community for his ability to get critical work done with a team-oriented approach, he was appointed Director of Water and Natural Resources.

 In that capacity, Coate led a multi-year effort to gauge service area water needs and develop a plan to meet them over the next 30 years through the Water Supply Management Program (WSMP 2040).